KevinDeNotariis/tutorial/README.md

     db.refreshtokens.remove({})
     ```

-    Now, in the browser, open the developer tools (in chrome just right click and select `inspect`), then in `network` under `name` click `home` and then copy the string under `Request Headers > Cookie`.
+    Now, in the browser, in the page opened before, namely at `http://locahost:3000/home`, open the developer tools (in chrome just right click and select `inspect`), then in `network` under `name` click `home` and then copy the string under `Request Headers > Cookie`.

     Navigate to `http://localhost:3000/login` and login again with the credetials created before.
 We should see in the console that a new refresh token has been created.

-    Go to postman and make a `GET` request to `http://localhost:3000/home` by setting a header with `key: Cookie` and `value` the string copied just before.
-Now, this ACCESS_TOKEN was created before using the refresh token we just deleted, however, upon making this request, the server will respond with a new ACCESS_TOKEN.
+    Go to postman (you can download it here https://www.postman.com) and make a `GET` request to `http://localhost:3000/home` by setting a header with `key: Cookie` and `value` the string copied just before.
+Now, this ACCESS_TOKEN was created before using the refresh token we just deleted, however, upon making this request, the server will respond with a new ACCESS_TOKEN and we will be correctly directed to `/home`.

     **Why?**